packetflinger/opentdm/README.md

 2 | `Default` Hud on by default for all players, they can still turn it off if they like 3 | `Forced` Hud is forced on for all players, they can't turn it off

+`g_randommapfile <string>` Set the file to use inside the game folder that holds the random map config.
+Random map voting allows players to get a random known-good map of appropriate size.
+Each line of this file starts with a map name (minus the .bsp) and then a space delimited list of integers.
+These numbers represent the number of players per team that are appropriate for the map.
+These should be between 1-4.
+These can be voted on by team players by using the `vote randommap` command.
+It will use the player count of the team of the vote caller for the size.
+You can specify a player count when voting as well.
+Example: `vote randommap 4`

 ## Client CVARs